MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Is Microsoft Entra Connect Health enabled for ADFS?

-- The [RiskyIP report](/azure/active-directory/hybrid/how-to-connect-health-adfs-risky-ip) will provide suspect IPs and date/time.
+- The [RiskyIP report](/azure/active-directory/hybrid/how-to-connect-health-adfs-risky-ip) provides suspect IPs and date/time.
 Notifications should be enabled.
 - Also check the [federated sign-ins investigation from the Phishing playbook](incident-response-playbook-phishing.md#federated-scenario)

 ### Is the advanced logging enabled in ADFS?

-- This is a requirement for ADFS Connect Health but it can be enabled independently
+- This setting is a requirement for ADFS Connect Health, but it can be enabled independently
 - See how to [enable ADFS Health Connect](/azure/active-directory/hybrid/how-to-connect-health-agent-install#installing-the-azure-ad-connect-health-agent-for-ad-fs))
 - Also check the [Federated sign-ins investigation from the Phishing playbook](incident-response-playbook-phishing.md#federated-scenario)